-7 Freezer Friendly Skincare Tips To Keep Cool This Summer Amidst Deadly Humidity
+7 Freezer Friendly Skincare Tips For Keeping Cool

 Even if the results you get from using chilled skincare products are debatably better than the ones you see from using the regular, room temperature versions, it's still a totally clutch move to put your lotions and eye creams in the fridge in the summertime.
 The fridge can magically transform your normal skin products into super cooling agents, capable of providing instant relief on a hot, humid day.

 The power of the refrigerator to turn your favorite skincare products into crucial weapons in the fight against heat and humidity should not be discounted, even if the idea of mixing food and beauty products makes you a little uncomfortable.
 (In my experience, you should also probably warn your three male roommates who don't know anything about your skincare routine before you put lotion between one roommate's bottle of milk and the other roommate's bottle of pastis so they don't totally freak out when they see it in there.)

 But once you get over the initial weirdness and start storing skincare products in the fridge, you'll never look back, and you'll want to put everything you put on your face into the fridge or freezer.
 You can even turn regular household objects into powerful skincare tools.
 So if you're ready to have your own mind blown, and to find sweet, sweet relief from an unrelenting summer, here are seven freezer-friendly skincare suggestions, straight from my own refrigerator, that are perfect for summertime relief: